hamidreza-aftabi/OsteoOpt/README.md

 ### 3.3 MATLAB Integration

 6. **Set External Class Path:**
-    In MATLAB, add the `artisynth_core` MATLAB folder to your path so that Java classes are available.
+    Install and open MATLAB.
+Then add the `artisynth_core` MATLAB folder to your path so that Java classes are available.
 For example:

 ```matlab
 addpath(fullfile('path','to','artisynth_core','matlab'));
 ```

 7. **Environment Variable:**
- - Set the `ARTISYNTH_HOME` environment variable to the path where `artisynth_core` is installed
- - Then set the Artisynth class path in MATLAB using:
+ - Set the `ARTISYNTH_HOME` environment variable to the path where `artisynth_core` is installed.
+Then set the Artisynth class path in MATLAB using:

 ```matlab
 setArtisynthClasspath(getenv('ARTISYNTH_HOME'));